 STAKEHOLDER TYPE OF RELATIONSHIP FREQUENCY WHAT DOES THE STAKEHOLDER EXPECT FROM SABESP?
 WHAT DOES SABES EXPECTS FROM TH STAKEHOLDER?
 Controllers/ Shareholders (1) Shareholders - Executive Board Meetings(2) Board of Directors' Meetings (1) Monthly; (2) Monthly; Sustainable Growth.
 Return on Investment.
 Corporate Governance.
 Positive Image.
 Customer satisfaction.
-Clear and Feasible Guidelines; Investments in the Company; Autonomy in Compan Management; Trust in the Company Customers (1) Through a specialized institute, we conduct quantitative and qualitative surveys with scientific methodology to understand customer needs and expectations as well as satisfaction regarding our products and services, NPS and image; (2) We also monitor satisfaction during customer's journey when requesting our services on a daily basis; (3) As of 2020 we will introduce research using neuroscience to understand the implicit, or nonverbalized customer associations with the Sabesp brand.
-In addition, we provide this public with the following of the Digital Channels: Sabesp Mobile and Virtual Agency; Assistance in person at Service Branches, Totems, Save Telephone Service (195) and Ombudsman; Sabesp Fácil Hot site (self-reading); Eimob: real estate enterprise attendance; Blue Friday: debt negotiation task force; Customer Satisfaction Survey; Events to discuss innovative practices in the customer Large Consumers: scheduled visits, mailings, offering Sabesp website, Social media: Twitter, Facebook and Yesting and Sabesp website, Social media: Twitter, Facebook and Yesting and Sabesp website, Social media: Twitter, Facebook and Yesting and Sabesp website, Social media: Twitter, Facebook and Yesting and Sabesp website, Social media: Twitter, Facebook and Yesting and Sabesp website. rings Center Stations (P relationship process ar customized solutions fo nd market prospecting; Timely payment Correct Use of Service Rational Use of Water Adhesion to Infrastructure Availab Loyalty.
-Suppliers [1] Registration, selection and training of suppliers through meetings and presentation of documents required by the pertinent legislation; [2] Relationship events: Inova Sabesp, Meeting with Suppliers, The Future of Asset Management Workshop; [3] Supplier satisfaction survey; [4] Periodic meetings with suppliers and contract managers.
+Clear and Feasible Guidelines; Investments in the Company; Autonomy in Company Management; Trust in the Company Customers (1) Through a specialized institute, we conduct quantitative and qualitative surveys with scientific methodology to understand customer needs and expectations as well as satisfaction regarding our products and services, NPS and image; (2) We also monitor satisfaction during customer's journey when requesting our services on a daily basis; (3) As of 2020 we will introduce research using neuroscience to understand the implicit, or nonverbalized customer associations with the Sabesp brand.
+In addition, we provide this public with the following control of the provide in person at Service Branches, Totems, Savon Telephone Service (195) and Ombudsman; Sabesp Fácil Hot site (self-reading); Eimob: real estate enterprise attendance; Blue Friday: debt negotiation task force; Customer Satisfaction Survey; Events to discuss innovative practices in the customer Large Consumers: scheduled visits, mailings, offering Sabesp website, Social media: Twitter, Facebook and Note of the product of the provided provided rings Center Stations (F relationship process ar customized solutions f nd market prospecting; Timely payment Correct Use of Service Rational Use of Water Adhesion to Infrastructure Availab Loyalty.
+Suppliers (1) Registration, selection and training of suppliers through meetings and presentation of documents required by the pertinent legislation; (2) Relationship events: Inova Sabesp, Meeting with Suppliers, The Future of Asset Management Workshop; (3) Supplier satisfaction survey; (4) Periodic meetings with suppliers and contract managers.
 (1) Continuous;(2) On demand;(3) Annual;(4) Continuous.
 Fair Competition Timely Payment; Compliance with the Contract; Clarity in Specifications; Regular Supply; Compliance with Contract; Quality Supply; Compliance with Legal Requirements; Fair Competition; Innovation.